The center of the asymptotic Hecke category and unipotent character sheaves

 \begin{remark} For a based ring $A$ with basis $B=\{b_i\}$ we call the smallest subring $A_{ad}\subset A$, such that all $b_ib_i^*$ lie in $A_{ad}$ the \emph{adjoint subring}.
 For a fusion category $\mathcal{C}$ we write $\mathrm{Ad}(\mathcal{C})$ for the full fusion subcategory such that $K(\mathrm{Ad}(\mathcal{C}))=K(\mathcal{C})_{ad}$ and call it the \emph{adjoint subcategory}.

 In $\mathcal{C}_n$ all objects are self-dual, and any monoidal product $X_i\otimes X_i$ decomposes into a sum of even summands $X_{2j}$.
-This comes from the fact that $\mathcal{C}_n$ is universally $\ZZ/2\ZZ$-graded in the sense of \cite[Section 4.14]{EGNO} and the adjoint part is the trivial component of the universal grading on $\mathcal{C}$. \end{remark}
+This comes from the fact that $\mathcal{C}_n$ is universally $\ZZ/2\ZZ$-graded in the sense of \cite[Section 4.14]{EGNO} and the adjoint part is the trivial component of the universal grading on $\mathcal{C}_n$. \end{remark}

-While we have seen in \Autoref{ex:fusiondata} that the categories $\mathcal{C}_n^l$ are the only categorifications of Verlinde type fusion rings, it is not clear yet that the adjoint subcategories are the only possibilities for categorifications of the adjoint fusion rings.
+While we saw in \Autoref{lem:classification_ak} that the categories $\mathcal{C}_n^l$ are the only categorifications of Verlinde-type fusion rings, it is not yet clear that the adjoint subcategories are the only possibilities for categorifications of the adjoint fusion rings.
 Recent work by Etingof and Ostrik \cite{etingof2022semisimplification} shows that this is indeed the case.
-As a shorthand notation we write $K_i$ for the Grothendieck ring of the adjoint part of $\mathcal{C}_{2i+2}$ and $K'_i$ for the Grothendieck ring of the adjoint part of $\mathcal{C}_{2i+1}$.
+In their shorthand notation we write $K_n$ for the Grothendieck ring of the adjoint part of $\mathcal{C}_{2n+1}$ and $K'_n$ for the Grothendieck ring of the adjoint part of $\mathcal{C}_{2n+2}$.